 3.5mm Adapter**- A USB type C to 3.5mm adapter for use with external microphones.

 Should you get one?

 Whether you should get one depends on whether you are shooting a video of someone else, or yourself.
-If you’re shooting a video of yourself, it is not as convenient as a GoPro or a 360 camera because you still need to aim the camera at yourself, and the view is not wide enough to show everything that you’re doing.
+If you’re shooting a video of yourself, the FaceTracking helps, but it is not as convenient as a GoPro or a 360 camera because you still need to aim the camera at yourself, and the view is not wide enough to show everything that you’re doing.
 For example, if you’re skiing, then you can get a shot of your head and shoulders, that’s all.
 The extension handle will improve the field of view, but it’s not yet available and it will still be much less convenient than a 360 camera or GoPro, since you’ll have to aim it while skiing at the same time and not getting into an accident in the process.